paperricky/ricky/README.md

-# No, la polizia 🚨👮
+# No La Polizia 🚨👮

 ---
 ## Lua: